 github https://api.githubcopilot.com/mcp/ GITHUB_PAT_TOKEN enabled Bearer token

-The success state for this page is the github row with enabled under Status and Bearer token under Auth.
+The github row should show enabled under Status and Bearer token under Auth.

 $ codex